 For over a year now, Inria, OVHcloud, Orange and Davidson consulting have been working together to study how to measure and reduce the environmental impact of cloud-native applications.
-Still in the continuity of the DISTILLER project (with ANR funding), the contributors met on April 11 and 12 at INRIA in Lille.
+Now supported by ANR, the above contributors met on April 11th and 12th at Inria, in Lille.
 Scientific presentations and dynamic exchanges around the experiments and deliverables of the project were on the agenda.
 After a first year rich in research and studies on native cloud applications, their variability and existing environmental indexes, the first experiments defined by the members of the consortium are underway with the objective of being able to qualify the impact of an application and propose areas of improvement to reduce the footprint, in terms of choice of architecture, technical stack, deployment …Read the article

 Paper accepted at ICT4S conference

-A paper (authored by SIMON Thibault, RUST Pierre, ROUVOY Romain and PENHOAT Joel) has been accepted ICT4S 2023 (The International Conference on Information and Communications Technology for Sustainability).
+A new paper (authored by Thibault, Pierre, Romain and Joel) has been recently accepted in ICT4S 2023 (International Conference on Information and Communications Technology for Sustainability).
 Uncovering the Envronmental Impact of Software Life Cycle Summary: The environmental footprint of a software service development may be impacted by several factors, spanning human factors to infrastructure choices.
 To the best of our knowledge, the state of the art in the domain of environmental footprint fails i) to address the full spectrum of software services life cycle, from design to operation and maintenance and ii) to cover different categories of impacts.Read the article

 Press - "La chasse au gaspillage dans le cloud et les data centers"